DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 72: ""i will promote myself. i'm now CAPTAIN devicat!"" -EuphoniumHero6: (19-Jun-24)
 * 73: "Where is the rest of her ![devicatWut](https://static-cdn.jtvnw.net/emoticons/v2/emotesv2_5790f1e2cc3a4ec28bfe3a0837c7d61d/default/light/1.0 "devicatWut") eyeballs?" -DeviCat (19-Jun-24)
 * 74: "Devi has a soundproof Closet of Squee that she was shouting in since April." -Tinzien: (21-Jun-24)
+* 75: "congratulations on the pregnancy rosu" -SuspiciousTumble (22-Jun-24)

 There may be quotes newer than these that have yet to be collected.